 Trip interruption insurance is essential for those travel emergencies you just can’t predict.
 Imagine you’re in the middle of a week-long safari in the Serengeti when you receive word that your mother’s gravely ill with pneumonia and you need to return home.
-With the help of the travel experts on our emergency hotline team, you can get on the first available flight out of Kilimanjaro Airport and travel back the U.S. Trip interruption insurance can help cover the cost of the flight and reimburse you for the unused portion of your safari.
+With the help of the travel experts on our emergency hotline team, you can get on the first available flight out of Kilimanjaro Airport and travel back to the U.S. Trip interruption insurance can help cover the cost of the flight and reimburse you for the unused portion of your safari.

 Trip cancellation insurance covers situations when you must cancel your trip before you leave for a covered reason (generally, the same covered reasons that apply to trip interruption coverage.)
 Trip cancellation coverage can refund the prepaid, nonrefundable costs of your trip, such as airfare, cruise tickets, tour bookings and hotel reservations.
 Plus, if you prepaid for shared accommodations, and your travel companion needs to cancel their trip for a covered reason, you can be reimbursed additional accommodation fees, which is huge if you’re taking a cruise.

 It’s possible for a trip delay to turn into a trip interruption if you’ve lost more than half the total length of your trip scheduled trip length due to a covered travel delay.
 Let’s say you’re about to about to leave for a five-day Caribbean cruise, but a blizzard grounds your Miami-bound plane for two days.
 By the time you get to Florida, your ship is long gone, and you can’t find a flight to its next port of call.
 You may be able to make a trip interruption claim.

-Always read your policy documents carefully so you understand your coverage, and call Allianz Global Assistance if you have any questions.
+Always read your plan documents carefully so you understand your coverage, and call Allianz Global Assistance if you have any questions.
 Travelers covered by our insurance plans can access our hotline help team anytime at 1-800-654-1908 (from the U.S.) or 1-804-281-5700 (collect).
 Safe — and swift — travels!